milzj/MPBNGCInterface.jl/README.md

 [Proximal Bundle Method `MPBNGC`](http://napsu.karmitsa.fi/proxbundle/) and tries to compile it together with its dependencies.

-The current version of the module has only been tested on a `Linux` operating system.
+The module is an unregistered Julia package.
+It has successfully been tested on Linux and Mac OS using [Travics CI](https://travis-ci.com/) with `julia version 1.0.5, 1.1.1, 1.2.0 and 1.3.1`.
+Moreover, it has been tested on Windows 10 Education (version 10.0.16299) (64bit) with `julia version 1.3.1` and `gfortran` of `mingw-w64 (x86_64)`.

 ### Compilation with gfortan